Dental and Medical Problems

 • no abstract; instead, a one-sentence highlight allowed as a kind of summary or the main conclusion;

-• 1 display item allowed (table/figure/photo) – not required, though encouraged;
+• 2 display items allowed (table/figure/photo) – not required, though encouraged;

 • display item legends limited to 1 sentence and the list of abbreviations used, if applicable;